Skip to main content

 Start small.

-Choose one simple surface: a desk, a nightstand, or a kitchen counter.
-Clear it completely, wipe it down, and place back only what you truly use.
-That single clean area becomes an anchor of calm you can see every time you pass by.
+Choose one surface—a desk, a nightstand, or a kitchen counter.
+Clear it fully, wipe it down, and return only the items you genuinely use.
+That single clear area becomes a visible point of calm, reinforcing a sense of order each time you pass by.

 Sort by use.